dcarrith/jquery.mobile.lazyloader/README.md

 retrieve=10&retrieved=10&offset=0&param_one=Gentleman
 ```

-The server-side resource will then take those parameters and build the JSON response that would look something like this.
+The server-side resource will then take those parameters and build the JSON response (which contains ready-made HTML in this case) that would look something like below.
 For example, if 10 Gentleman albums out of 12 were already showing, then this would be the server response with the last 2 albums:

 ```JavaScript
 { "data" :